youcefbourouba16/asp-NET-core-Angular-/e-commerce/README.md

 2. **Set up `app.config` and `appsettings.json`:**

-   Ensure you have configured the `app.config` and `appsettings.json` files with the necessary settings, including your SQL Server connection string and any other environment-specific configurations.
+   Ensure you have configured the `app.config` and `appsettings.json` files with the necessary settings, including your SQL Server connection string, authentication settings, and any other environment-specific configurations.

 3. Restore .NET dependencies:
    ```bash